ludmilagd/FifaWorldCup2018/README.md

 # FifaWorldCup2018

-The purpose of this project was to create a final database that could be used to answer the following question:
+The purpose of this project was to create a clean database that could be used to answer the following question:

 *What is the correlation between individual player stats and the teams overall performance in the 2018 world cup?*